Gavin-Gong/postcss-unit-to-unit/README.md

 ```

 ## Options
-`postcss-unit2unit` has some options to config.
+`postcss-unit-to-unit` has some options to config.
 ```
 {
     from: 'rpx',